garymansted/Developer_Overview/README.md

 ---

 ## Care Corp Communities - V1
-The *first version* of the CCCommunities application allowed community members to book the recreational facilities in their building and make appointments with their Building Manager.
-See below.

 <a href="https://github.com/garymansted/CareCorpCommunities-V1_APP"><img src="/assets/CCC_Image_1.png" width="170" height="360" title="Care Corp Communities - Residents Help App"></a>

 The *first version* of the CCCommunities application allowed community members to book the recreational facilities in their building and make appointments with their Building Manager.
-See below.

 ---